 By getting off the beaten path you give yourself a better chance to see animals, but you also have to work harder for it as they’ll be hiding.
 Several species of salamanders and snakes (all of them harmless) frequent the vegetation along the road.

 The road crosses an outlet creek, comes within sight of the Columbia River, and then brings you right up to Dalton Lake.

 Dalton Lake is full of life.
 Nesting great blue herons often fill up the surrounding trees and once I saw wintering swans so thick in the water that the lake appeared white from a distance.
 If you’re especially lucky you might see an otter!
 Bob Thiessen, a member of the Friends of Dalton Lake Nature Preserve, was gracious enough to provide some of the photos he’s taken of wildlife in the lake

 One reason this shallow lake isn’t taken over by surrounding vegetation is the constant work of the local beavers.
 They’re active enough that it’s surprising any trees grow near the lake at all.

 Unfortunately, there are some difficulties with invasive species.
-Bullfrogs line the shores (having displaced the native red-legged frogs), and nutria burrow into the banks.
+Bullfrogs line the shores (having almost completely displaced the native red-legged frogs), and nutria burrow into the banks.
 Much of the vegetation from ivy to blackberries to Scottish broom is foreign in origin.
 There are hopes to address at least some of the invasive vegetation, though I don’t know of any plans to control the nutria or bullfrogs.

 In 2019, the city of St. Helens, St. Helens Parks and Trails Commission, and ODOT officially designated the area around Dalton Lake as the “Dalton Lake Nature Preserve”, thanks to the tireless work of several St. Helens residents.
 Plans for the area include kiosks, trail signs, plant identifier signs, interpretive markers, viewing platforms, bird blinds, and swallow and bat houses.